yichenhock/GF2/README.md

 ```
 export PATH=/usr/local/apps/anaconda3-5.3.1/bin:$PATH
 ```
-To install required dependencies, run
+To install required dependencies, pip should be enabled and upgraded to the latest version (ideally).
+Run
 ```
 python -m pip install -r requirements.txt
 ```

+The following code has been tested and run on Windows and Linux, except for translation, which has only been tested on Linux.

 ### Running the Simulator
 The logic simulator can be run in two modes: